 4. Distinguish between requirements and preferences.

 You may have noticed that sometimes in a job posting there will be a list of preferences that is separate from the list of job requirements.
-The reason for this is that employers have requirements, and then they have preferences; traits that they would like to see in a new employee but that are not totally essential for being hired.
+The reason for this is that employers have requirements, and then they have preferences; traits that they would like to see in a new employee but are not totally essential for being hired.
 Make sure that the items you are listing as requirements aren't just preferences.
 It may be helpful to create a list of preferences so that they don't inadvertently get added to your requirements.

 How to Write Job Requirements: